cguertin14/lululemon-stockchecker/README.md

 # lululemon-stockchecker

-Simple stock checker for Lululemon products.
+Simple stock checker for Lululemon **ONLINE ONLY** products.
 Given a product URI, if the status code of the web page is **302**, therefore the product is out of stock.

 ## Product URI